colbystout/Bellabeat-Fitness-Analysis/README.md

 ### Contents

-1. Four separate sequences of R code, for those who want to just see my code
+1. Four separate sequences of R code, for those who want to see only my code
 2. R Notebook detailing the full project

 ### Project Overview